harshi-cse/cse15l-lab-reports/index.md

 This is the index

+This file has now been edited on my local system.

-Here are exmaples of using markdown:
+Here are examples of using markdown:
   *This is an example of italics*

   **This is an example of bold**